sirstanislav/react-mesto-api-full/README.md

 ## About

-Mesto: An interactive page where you can register users, add photos, delete them, and like them.
+Mesto - an interactive page where you can register users, add photos, delete them, and like them.

 ## Running
 This project contain `frontend` and `backend` parts.
 You can run both use: